Unofficial-Extend-Project-Mirror/openfoam-extend-foam-extend-3.0/testHarness/OpenFOAM/1.6-ext/README.txt

 #              README file for the CMake/CTest/CDash test harness for OpenFOAM.
 #
 # Author:
-#              Martin Beaudoin, Hydro-Quebec, 2010.
+#              Martin Beaudoin, Hydro-Quebec, 2013.
 All rights reserved.
 # \*---------------------------------------------------------------------------*/

 Warning #1: Make sure your OpenFOAM environment is properly initialized before
             running the test harness.

-Warning #2: It is recommended to use cmake version 2.8.0 or newer for
+Warning #2: It is required to use cmake version 2.8.8 or newer for
             running the test harness.